Arkhé is featured on Business North

 Located in Glenbrook, Auckland, the site enjoy views of the Waiuku River to the South and the Taihiki River to the North.
 The building form, the materiality and the openness to the streetscape nod to the local vernacular, where the front porch is a recurrent feature - here reinterpreted to strike a balance between privacy whilst engaging the street and passers-by.
 The dissolution of the boundaries between indoors and outdoors and the introduction of pockets of seating throughout the living spaces provides ample opportunities for interaction and different ways of inhabiting space.

-We at Huis Design have been busy working with incredible people and projects.
+We at Arkhe have been busy working with incredible people and projects.
 This project is one of them.

 Our clients, a well-travelled, open-minded and design-literate young couple and their toddler.
 The brief: to fuse the essence of the works of Tadao Ando - one of the most influential Japanese architects to date - with contemporary Australian architecture, with its warm and minimalist interiors into a cohesive and site-responsive building.